mjoppich/igem_munich_2018/docs/userguide.rst

 -------

-The Results consist of two parts:a statistical overview on how your reads mapped to the reference(s) and the possibility to extract and save only those filtered reads you need for your downstream analysis. saved ->
+The Results consist of two parts: a statistical overview on how your reads mapped to the reference(s) and the possibility to extract and save only those filtered reads you need for your downstream analysis.

+The table includes reads and bases frequencies in the reference FastA file that you have included.
+To support this information visualy we also added two pie charts that correspond to the relative values in the table.
+From this two plots you can gain the imformation about how much bases and reads were found in a refence.
+Additionally, there is a bar plot representing the destribution of the read length in the FastQ file you uploaded. **All plots are saved in the output directory.** saved ->

 .. image:: ./images/gastep3.png